 Kill or remove all pests found on board.
-Use a knock-down insecticide containing permethrin to kill insects and use baited traps for vermin.
-Also traps could be used for crawling insects such as ants.
+Use a knock-down insecticide

 Undertake a regular pest management programme and keep a look out for pests during your voyages.

 Mosquitoes may breed in water on board such as in saucers under pot plants and in tyre fenders.
 Remove standing water by drilling drain holes in objects such as tyre fenders.
 (Add chlorine bleach to water which you suspect may contain larvae).